Azure/azure-rest-api-specs/specification/automation/resource-manager/readme.md

   - suppress: DefaultErrorResponseSchema
     from: python3package.json
     reason: This error format is already part of the previous api, cannot change it as it will result in breaking change.
+  - suppress: DefaultErrorResponseSchema
+    from: account.json
+    reason: This error format is already part of the previous api, cannot change it as it will result in breaking change.
+  - suppress: DefaultErrorResponseSchema
+    from: certificate.json
+    reason: This error format is already part of the previous api, cannot change it as it will result in breaking change.
+  - suppress: DefaultErrorResponseSchema
+    from: connection.json
+    reason: This error format is already part of the previous api, cannot change it as it will result in breaking change.
+  - suppress: DefaultErrorResponseSchema
+    from: connectionType.json
+    reason: This error format is already part of the previous api, cannot change it as it will result in breaking change.
+  - suppress: DefaultErrorResponseSchema
+    from: connection.json
+    reason: This error format is already part of the previous api, cannot change it as it will result in breaking change.
+  - suppress: DefaultErrorResponseSchema
+    from: dscConfiguration.json
+    reason: This error format is already part of the previous api, cannot change it as it will result in breaking change.
+  - suppress: DefaultErrorResponseSchema
+    from: dscNodeConfiguration.json
+    reason: This error format is already part of the previous api, cannot change it as it will result in breaking change.
+  - suppress: DefaultErrorResponseSchema
+    from: job.json
+    reason: This error format is already part of the previous api, cannot change it as it will result in breaking change.
+  - suppress: DefaultErrorResponseSchema
+    from: jobSchedule.json
+    reason: This error format is already part of the previous api, cannot change it as it will result in breaking change.
 ```

 ---